kubernetes-sigs/windows-testing/README.md

 ./e2e.test --provider=skeleton --node-os-distro=windows --ginkgo.focus=\\[Conformance\\]|\\[NodeConformance\\]|\\[sig-windows\\]|\\[sig-apps\\].CronJob --ginkgo.skip=\\[LinuxOnly\\]|\\[k8s.io\\].Pods.*should.cap.back-off.at.MaxContainerBackOff.\\[Slow\\]\\[NodeConformance\\]|\\[k8s.io\\].Pods.*should.have.their.auto-restart.back-off.timer.reset.on.image.update.\\[Slow\\]\\[NodeConformance\\]"
 ```

-### Using kubetest to deploy, test, and clean up a cluster
+## Creating infrastructure and running e2e tests

+If you don't yet have a cluster up, you can use `kubetest` to
+- deploy a cluster
+- test it (using e2e.test)
+- gather logs
-Kubetest is a wrapper that includes everything needed to deploy a cluster, test it (using e2e.test), gather logs, then upload the results to a Google Storage account.
+- upload the results to a Google Storage account.
 It has built-in cloud provider scripts to build Linux+Windows clusters using Azure and GCP.

+This is useful, for example, for contributing CI results upstream.

 #### Build kubetest